 How to Deal with Memory Loss

-Like many infirmities that come with advanced age, memory loss can progress at different rates for different people.
-Some people plateau and can continue to live independently for several years with extra supports—medication reminders, as well as assistance with meal preparation and household chores.
+Like many infirmities with advanced age, memory loss can progress at different rates for different people.
+Some people plateau and can continue to live independently for several years with extra support—medication reminders and assistance with meal preparation and household chores.

 Simple Steps to Deal with Memory Loss with Seniors

 Simple support tasks can be divided among family members and close friends.
 For additional help, consider enlisting the services of a home care provider.